 Was Buvac the one who worked on the attacking patterns of play?
 The front three seem to have gone from best in Europe to kinda ordinary since he left town.

 The attack died with Buvac it seems.

 Any fans willing to do a petition to get Buvac back in his rightful place?
 The brain is missing.

 I'm seeing people mention Zeljko Buvac and you know, I wonder now if his exit had impacted our effectiveness in the final third.
 Granted, it's easy to say that now.

 Bring back Buvac!
-You don't get rid of 'the brain' & expect things to get better
+You don't get rid of 'the brain' and expect things to get better

 On reflection of recent performances I'm wondering if Klopp is missing the “brain” Buvac more than he thought he would.
 Something clearly not right about us at the moment.
 Hopefully it's just a blip!